ansible-collections/cloud-content-handbook/GUIDELINES/coding_guidelines.md

 ## Automated checks

 Our GitHub Action workflows conduct automated checks within our [Continuous Integration (CI) pipeline](https://github.com/ansible-collections/cloud-content-handbook/blob/main/CI/README.md).
-These checks utilize various tools such as ansible-lint, black, flake8, among others.
+These checks utilize various tools such as ansible-test, ansible-lint, black, flake8, among others.
 Prior to submitting a PR containing your modifications, it is essential to run these tools locally.
 Please note that the guidelines provided may not encompass all the aspects covered by these tools.

 ## Coding Standards